-1.4 Objective
+1.2 Objective

-This study seeks to bridge these gaps by embarking on a comprehensive comparative evaluation of four cutting-edge machine learning models: Random Forest, XGBoost, LightGBM, and CatBoost, specifically focusing on their aptitude in predicting stock returns using sentiment scores during the COVID-19 era.
+This study seeks to bridge these gaps by embarking on a comparative evaluation of four cutting-edge machine learning models: Random Forest, XGBoost, LightGBM, and CatBoost, specifically focusing on their aptitude in predicting stock returns using sentiment scores during the COVID-19 era.
 I focus on these four models because they are among the most widely used and have demonstrated superior performance across various prediction tasks, including in finance, as evidenced by previous literature (Huang et al., 2020).
 More traditional models like linear regression and SVM have become outdated, while deep learning approaches tend to be complex and computationally expensive.
 In contrast, ensemble tree-based methods like Random Forest, XGBoost, LightGBM, and CatBoost provide a balance of interpretability, efficiency, and predictive accuracy.

 Random Forest is chosen for its robust performance and inherent feature selection capabilities (Breiman, 2001).
 XGBoost has emerged as a dominant technique in Kaggle competitions and real-world predictions due to its speed and performance optimization (Chen & Guestrin, 2016).
 LightGBM utilizes gradient-based one-side sampling and exclusive feature bundling to achieve faster training speed and higher efficiency (Ke et al., 2017).
 CatBoost leverages categorical data and avoids overfitting through innovative ordered boosting and categorical features processing (Prokhorenkova et al., 2018).
 By comparing these leading-edge models, this study aims to provide valuable insights into their comparative strengths and suitability for stock market predictions.
 Central to this research are three pivotal questions: